msk2k01/Powershell-Tools/README.md

 # Usage
 I've tried writing these scripts such that most specific folder and file paths are easily user-defined through parameters.
 However I have not yet tested them on other people's computers, or with different folder structures.
 Default parameter values are set based on how my personal computer is set up, so others interested in using these scripts may want to change those defaults to something more useful to them.

-If downloading any of these scripts for personal use, I recommend also downloading "ineed.ps1" and placing it in the same directory, as it is often used as a external dependency to validate program installs.